Movie theater: Live broadcasting to movie theaters

+Accessibility

+Several accessibility features can be integrated into a movie theater.

+Alternate audio

+A Hearing Impaired (HI) audio track is designed for people who are hearing-impaired to better hear dialog.
+Audio description is narration for people who are blind or visually impaired.
+Moviegoers can wear headphones which play one of these alternate audio tracks synchronized with the film.
+In digital cinema, Hearing Impaired audio is stored in the Digital Cinema Package (DCP) on Sound Track channel 7, and audio description is stored as "Visually Impaired-Native" (VI-N) audio on Sound Track channel 8.

+Sign Language Video

+Sign language can be displayed on a second screen device synchronized with the film.
+In Brazil, Libras accessibility requirements mandate availability of Brazilian Sign Language for films shown in Brazilian movie theaters.
+This video is stored in the DCP as a Sign Language Video track on Sound Track channel 15.

 Pricing and admission

 In order to obtain admission to a movie theater, the prospective theater-goer must usually purchase a ticket from the box office, which may be for an arbitrary seat ("open" or "free" seating, first-come, first-served) or for a specific one (allocated seating).
 As of 2015, some theaters sell tickets online or at automated kiosks in the theater lobby.
 Movie theaters in North America generally have open seating.
 Cinemas in Europe can have free seating or numbered seating.
 Some theaters in Mexico offer numbered seating, in particular, Cinepolis VIP.
 In the case of numbered seating systems the attendee can often pick seats from a video screen.
 Sometimes the attendee cannot see the screen and has to make a choice based on a verbal description of the still available seats.
 In the case of free seats, already seated customers may be asked by staff to move one or more places for the benefit of an arriving couple or group wanting to sit together.

 For 2013, the average price for a movie ticket in the United States was $8.13.
 The price of a ticket may be discounted during off-peak times e.g. for matinees, and higher at busy times, typically evenings and weekends.
 In Australia, Canada and New Zealand, when this practice is used, it is traditional to offer the lower prices for Tuesday for all showings, one of the slowest days of the week in the movie theater business, which has led to the nickname "cheap Tuesday".
 Sometimes tickets are cheaper on Monday, or on Sunday morning.
 Almost all movie theaters employ economic price discrimination: tickets for youth, students, and seniors are typically cheaper.
 Large theater chains, such as AMC Theatres, also own smaller theaters that show "second runs" of popular films, at reduced ticket prices.
 Movie theaters in India and other developing countries employ price discrimination in seating arrangement: seats closer to the screen cost less, while the ones farthest from the screen cost more.
-Movie theatres in India are also practicing safety guidelines and precautions after 2020.